Stuffed delicata squash is a hearty and delicious dinner option! This simple recipe is perfect for a busy weeknight.

 Instructions

-Preheat the oven to 375 degrees.
-Slice each squash in half and scoop out the seeds.
+- Preheat the oven to 375 degrees F. Slice each squash in half and scoop out the seeds.
 Place on a baking sheet and drizzle about a teaspoon of olive oil in each half, then season with salt and pepper.

-While the squash cooks, prepare the filling.
-In a skillet, cook the onion and ground turkey or beef over medium heat.
+- While the squash cooks, prepare the filling.
+In a skillet, cook the onion and ground beef or turkey over medium heat.
 Cook until meat is no longer pink.

 Would you believe I’ve never had delicata squash before?!
 A travesty!
 I must make it right away!